 Safety and security have been considered in the landscape and lighting of the campus.
-Any maintenance needs are reported to Assistant Director Marvin Lusk.
-Any identified security concern will be evaluated by Marvin Lusk, who serves as facilities manager.
+Any maintenance needs are reported to the Vice President.
+Any identified security concern will be evaluated by the Vice President, who serves as facilities manager.
 These evaluations examine security issues such as landscaping, locks, alarms, lighting, and communications.